Ze-Michelle-Sun/Automated-Detection-of-Cybersecurity-Threats-Using-Machine-Learning/README.md

 ## Methodology
 The project involved pre-processing the portmap.csv dataset(Google drive link) through data cleaning and feature selection.
 Trained the machine learning model using a variety of techniques, including decision trees, random forests, and deep learning.
 To evaluate the model's performance, used several metrics, such as accuracy, precision, recall, and F1 score.
 Also performed cross-validation to verify the model's generalizability.

-- Data Collection: Use the portmap.csv dataset provided.
+- Data Collection: Use the portmap.csv dataset provided: https://drive.google.com/file/d/13pxVB0qNGAhOEvQMJaoYDsQNJYStpHMN/view?usp=sharing

 - Data Exploration: Use appropriate graphs/charts to demonstrate your understanding of the dataset provided.